tusharsadhwani/aoc_text_wrap/README.md

-# aoc_text_wrap
+# textwrap

-Automatic text wrapper I wrote for Advent of Code.
+Wraps your text files to a given width, without breaking words.

 It reads a text file, and wraps all text in it to a line width of 72 characters.